edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

 Accept/Reject Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~

-Here is the pseudo-code of the accept/reject algorithm which returns
+Here is the pseudo-code of the accept/reject decision algorithm which returns
 true i.e. accept or false i.e. reject.

 .. code-block:: c